Kim Mangrobang tells us more about her SEA Games stint and her journey to qualify for the Tokyo 2020 Olympics

 How are you training for the 2020 Tokyo Olympics?

 Next year, I will join a training camp with other regional triathletes from Brazil.
 We will start in January, until May na siya tuloy-tuloy.
 Makakasama ko na rin mga Brazilian triathletes.
 ‘Yun yung difference, hindi na lahat mga Portugese kasama ko.

 What are the tournaments you’ll be competing in next year?

 Mostly World Cups and continental cups.
-Baka hindi na ako masyado makita dito next year sa Philippines triathlon because I will try to qualify in the World Cups.
+Baka hindi na ako masyado makita dito next year sa Philippine triathlon because I will try to qualify in the World Cups.

-Speaking of your training program, where did you train here in the Philippines?
+Speaking of your training program, where do you train here in the Philippines?

 What makes Ayala Vermosa Sports hub a special training ground for triathletes?